-Cooperative Engineering students may substitute PH 425 or MA 420.
+Cooperative Engineering students may substitute PH 425 for MA 420, and should take CS 121 in place of CS 120 or MA 125.

-The three additional courses will be recommended by the student s departmental advisor.
-This recommendation will reflect the student s desire to emphasize an area of specialization, such as operations research, applied statistics, applied graph theory, computer science applications, or other appropriate emphases.
+The three additional courses will be recommended by the student's departmental advisor.
+This recommendation will reflect the student's desire to emphasize an area of specialization, such as operations research, applied statistics, applied graph theory, computer science applications, or other appropriate emphases.